TheBestCo/bestprice-360/README.md

 Will enable logging.

+## CORS

+If you are utilizing a [CORS policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS), you will need to include entries for `*.bestprice.gr` on `script-src` and `connect-src` directives.
+Otherwise, the network requests needed will be blocked.

 ## Notes
-- The product urls submitted via the XML feed should match the canonical urls of the product pages.
-If they don’t, BestPrice 360 won’t work properly on some browsers.
+- The product URLs submitted via the XML feed should match the canonical URLs of the product pages.
+BestPrice 360 won’t work properly on some browsers if they don't.